Conflict of Interest Policy

 b. has read and understands the policy

-c. has agreed to comply with the policy and
+c. has agreed to comply with the policy

 d. understands the Organization is charitable and in order to maintain its federal tax exemption it must engage primarily in activities which accomplish one or more of its tax-exempt purposes.